 Read more: Silk Fabric & Sustainability

 Wool is one of the most loved natural fibers.
 It provides incredible warmth and is biodegradable and recyclable.
 Wool is durable, flame resistant, and moisture-wicking.

-Only buy wool produced under cruelty-free conditions.
+Only buy wool produced with sustainable practices employed during farming under cruelty-free conditions.
 There are concerns about unethical wool production that neglect the welfare of animals and focus on profits.

-Farmers harvest ethical wool in the warmer season of the year so that the animals are not at risk of complications from cold.
+Farmers harvest ethical wool, a sustainable choice, in the warmer seasons so that the animals are not at risk of complications from cold.
 Also, ethical wool farmers encourage hand shearing to prevent accidental cuts and avoid frightening the animal.
 The angora rabbit molts every four months, so it is most ethical to collect the fallen hair.
 Also, research has shown that wool reacts well to natural and sustainable dyes5.

 Some certifications sustainable wool fabrics may have; Responsible Wool Standard, ZQ Merino Standard, Certified Organic Wool and Certified Animal Welfare Approved.